ImFalling/Up-Up-And-Array/README.md

 #### - Fixed a bug with the fill button again,
 this time restored functionality

-#### - Added a load array button,
+#### - New Feature: **Load Arrays!**
-for loading previously generated arrays.
+Added a button for loading previously generated arrays with a specified syntax.
+Useful for saving / loading, for working on longer projects.

 ### Update 1.1
-#### - Fixed a bug with the fill button, where returning null would clear the
+#### - Fixed a bug with the fill button,
-entire grid without forewarning.
+where returning null would clear the entire grid without forewarning.

 #### - Removed the palett button,
 and instead added a fixed palett field in the bottom left corner.